nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 There should be only one file name provided.

 <div markdown="span" class="alert alert-primary">:rotating_light: **Warning:**
-It is recommended that you avoid loading non-StoreClass .json files, as it may result in unexpected behaviours
+It is recommended that you avoid loading non-StoreClass .json files, as it may result in unexpected behaviors

 When you execute the load command, all the entries in the current StoreClass will be overwritten.
 So, it is recommended that you archive the current data in StoreClass before loading.
 </div>